 Age UK – No-One Should Have No-One at Christmas

 Drum, in partnership with Age UK, ran the ‘No-One Should Have No-One at Christmas’ to tackle the issue of elderly loneliness during Christmas.
 The campaign featured a number of short videos of actors telling the stories of real victims of loneliness at Christmas.

 The campaign was a success, the videos attracted over 5.6 million views and inspired over 24,000 people to enquire how they could help by volunteering with the charity.
 The campaign also won Gold in the Cannes Lions Award 2017 for Excellence in Media Planning.

 Improve Your Marketing Efforts with Our Expert-Led Courses

 Improving your proofing, editing and copywriting skills can go a long way in improving your marketing efforts as a whole and engaging with the public.
-Have a look at the wide range of upcoming written communication courses.
+Have a look at the wide range of upcoming Marketing & Communications courses.

 Previous experience in EdTech and public sector training.
 Striving to provide public sector professionals with resources and content to improve their skills and achieve their goals.